srikanthkakumanu/do-node/js-concepts/README.md

 ## 2. Objects

-Objects in Javascripts are collections of key-value pairs.
+Objects in Javascripts are unordered collections of key-value pairs.
 Objects store data as properties, where each property consists of a key and a value.

 - Objects are reference types meaning variables holding objects store a reference to the object in memory, not the object itself.
 - Objects can be created using object literals, constructors, or classes. - Properties can be accessed using dot notation or bracket notation.